Higher-Rank Tensor Non-Abelian Field Theory: Higher-Moment or Subdimensional Polynomial Global Symmetry, Algebraic Variety, Noether's Theorem, and Gauging: Introduction

-Our theory can be formulated compatible with or without Euclidean, Poincar\'e, isotropic or anisotropic symmetry in $d+1$d spacetime, at least in ultraviolet high or intermediate energy field theory, but not yet to a lattice cutoff scale, see more discussions in various versions of theories in \cite{Wang2019aiq1909.13879}.
+Our theory can be formulated compatible with or without Euclidean, Poincar\'e, isotropic or anisotropic symmetry in the $d+1$d spacetime, at least in ultraviolet high or intermediate energy field theory, but not yet to a lattice cutoff scale, see more discussions in various versions of theories in \cite{Wang2019aiq1909.13879}.
 Thus for Euclidean or Poincar\'e symmetry, we need to choose the $n$-dimensions in $ \U(1)_{x_{(n)}}$ as $n= d+1$ for dimensions.
 For an anisotropic symmetry, we can choose the $n$-dimensions in $ \U(1)_{x_{(n)}}$ as $n \leq d$ for dimensions.
 Below we shall keep the general index $n$ in $ \U(1)_{x_{(n)}}$, and leave the substitution of $n$ freely (to $n= d+1$ or $n \leq d$) based on the specific needs of readers.

-In a companion work, we explore the new types of sigma model that can interpolate between the disorder phases (as the present higher-rank tensor gauge theories) and the ordered phases.
-Similar to the famous quantum phase transition between insulator (U(1) symmetry disorder described by a topological gauge theory or a disordered Sigma model) and superfluid/superconductivity (U(1) global/gauge symmetry-breaking order described by a Sigma model with a U(1) target space with Goldstone modes), we can explore phase structures of order-disorder phases by developing a new Sigma model \cite{WXY3-1910}.
+In a companion work, we explore the new types of sigma model that can interpolate between the disorder phases (as the present higher-rank tensor non-abelian gauge theories) and the ordered phases.
+Similar to the famous quantum phase transition between insulator (U(1) symmetry disorder described by a topological gauge theory or a disordered Sigma model) and superfluid/superconductivity (U(1) global/gauge symmetry-breaking order described by a Sigma model with a U(1) target space with Goldstone modes), we can explore phase structures of order-disorder phases by developing a new Sigma model \cite{WXY3Wang2019mtt1912.13485}.
+A recent work studies the superfluid phase of a pure abelian fractonic matte field theory without gauge fields \cite{Yuan2019gehPengYe1911.02876}, while we study instead both the ordered phase (superfluid and a sigma model) and the disordered phase of non-abelian gauged fractonic matte field theories with gauge fields \cite{WXY3Wang2019mtt1912.13485}.